Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 The application attachments differ in the autumn and spring calls.
 Attach the required documents in PDF-format to your electronic application form, unless otherwise stated.
 Please read the call for applications carefully to check which documents are mandatory for you.

-1. Curriculum vitae (CV) including list of publications
+1. Curriculum Vitae (CV) including publications list (mandatory)

 Link to instructions by the Finnish National Board on Research Integrity (TENK) for writing a CV.
-Links to instructions about the list of publications format in English and in Finnish.
+You can also choose to do a free-form resume.
+Link to publications list instructions in English and in Finnish.

-1. Research plan (recommended to be written in English)
+6. Research plan (recommended to be written in English) (mandatory for those invited to the second application phase)

 • Name of the applicant